harry2636/Vista/README.md

 # Vista
-Video sharing website that enables users to share videos from different sites.
+Video sharing website where users can share interesting videos from diverse platforms and chat with others.
 Users can easily share videos with chrome extension.

 ## Demo
 ### Demo video is available in [https://youtu.be/APZCwddL2y4](https://youtu.be/APZCwddL2y4)